AustralianAntarcticDivision/palr/README.md

 This development version is more recent than the current *release* of `palr` on CRAN.

-Users of `palr` are encouraged to report bugs and make feature requests here (press *issue* in the menu on the right to start a new bug report or feature request).
+Users of `palr` are encouraged to report bugs and make feature requests here (click *Issues* in the menu on the right to start a new bug report or feature request).

 Feel free to fork `palr` and make pull requests.